If you are a small business owner in the retail industry, a working knowledge of efficient retail selling is a must.

 Window displays serve as the first impression of your store.
 Invest effort in your virtual merchandising.
 Keep your displays clean and rotate them regularly to provide fresh value for customers.
 Prices should also be displayed clearly to let customers know they won’t be subject to bait and switch sales techniques.

 Studies confirm that retail window displays allow customers to learn about the brands, styles, prices, and quality merchandise.
 Also, they are used to announce special promotions; which customers have come to expect.
+Point of purchase displays are generally very effective at increasing sales and engaging customers with your brand.

 3. Shuffle inventory location regularly